Originally written for www.stuff.co.nz and published 21 August 2017

-We all know the benefits of meditation, but what if we find it boring?
-It’s commonly cited as a problem or barrier to regular meditation practice and it makes me wonder why are we so resistant to the possibly of being bored?
+Boredom is often cited as the barrier to regular meditation practice but why are we so resistant to the possibility of being bored?

-On a biological level, we’re programmed to do things to help us survive like find food and shelter and avoid threats.
-We’re not programmed very well to stop and rest for very long so the idea of sitting and breathing just seems wrong.
+On a biological level, we’re designed to do things to help us survive like find food and shelter and avoid threats.
+We’re not really programmed to stop and rest for very long so the idea of sitting and breathing just seems wrong.

-Mindfulness writer Ed Halliwell suggests mindfulness as a remedy to boredom in that it encourages us to see boredom not as something to reject but as something to understand and know.
+Mindfulness writer Ed Halliwell suggests mindfulness as a remedy to boredom in that it encourages us to see boredom not as something to reject but as something to understand.
 Boredom melts away as we get familiar with it, not by resisting it.
-If you’re bored by meditation, the answer seems to be to meditate more and explore what beyond the boredom.
+If you’re bored by meditation, the answer seems to be to meditate more and explore what lies beyond the boredom.

-There’s 3 things we can do to get used to the boredom.
+Halliwell proposes three things we can do to get used to the boredom:

-- Be curious – by changing perspective and approaching feelings of boredom with interest, we step out of boredom.
+1. Be curious – by changing perspective and approaching feelings of boredom with interest, we step out of boredom.
 Ask questions about it, pay attention to what’s happening in that moment and find what resides beneath it.
 Simply paying attention to how we feel and what we’re doing can increase our sense of well-being.

 2. Stay with the feeling – when we notice our boredom and can stay with it, it means we’re not looking to be distracted any more.
 Yes, it’s hard and we might struggle with it but it can help build resilience.

 3. Make a change – if the boredom persists it may mean we need more meaning and purpose in our life.
 Instead of the agitation, restlessness or numbness we usually associate with boredom, there’s a more intense and deep-seated feeling telling us we need change.

 Addressing boredom within meditation is difficult and there are many levels to work through.
-If all this seems too much for you, consider there’s other ways to meditate or be mindful that simply involve being in the moment and limiting distracting thoughts:
+If all this seems too much, there are other ways to be mindful that simply involve being in the moment and limiting distracting thoughts:

-- Do some sort of slow body movement – yoga, tai chi, stretching – and focus on your breath and how each movement feels
+- Do some sort of slow body movement – yoga, tai chi, stretching – and focus on your breath and movement.

-- Choose an activity you like to do and stay completely with you’re doing
+- Choose an activity you like to do and focus on being completely with what you’re doing.